How to avoid phishing emails

 that asks you to provide confidential data.
 Delete these emails and call your

-bank to clarify any doubts.
+bank or credit union to clarify any doubts.

 Social media sites can have infected links.
 For example, you receive an Instagram picture from a friend.
 It's a great picture so you decide to share it